Jc-alt logo

 for i in range(1, n - 1):

-# If within bounds of the current right boundary
+# If within bounds of the current right boundary, use mirror head start

 if i < right: